Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Out of the gloom flies a rusty blade, followed by another!
 ^186

 If more than two [[5.
 Mechanics/Bestiary/Construct/Flying Sword.md\|flying swords]] are encountered, the others aren't far behind.
-These weapons drift about the castle and attack intruders within range of their blindsight.
+These weapons drift about the castle and attack intruders within range of their [[/5.
+Mechanics/Rules/Senses.md#blindsight\|blindsight]].

 #### Giant Spider Cocoon